A Density Independent Formulation of Smoothed Particle Hydrodynamics: Summary and Discussion

 In this paper,we discuss the treatment of ideal gas only.
 We are currently working on the extension to non-ideal fluid, and the result will be given in the forthcoming paper.

 \acknowledgements

+We thank the anonymous reviewer who provided insightful comments.
+We also thank Evghenii Gaburov, Justin Read, and Takashi Okamoto for helpful comments.
 Some of the numerical tests were carried out on the Cray XT4 system in the Center for Computational Astrophysics at the National Astronomical Observatory of Japan.
 This work is supported by HPCI Strategic Program Field 5 `The origin of matter and the universe' and Grant-in-Aid for Scientific Research (21244020) of Japan Society for the Promotion of Science, Ministry of Education, Culture, Sports, Science and Technology, Japan.